EightBitBoy/grafie/README.md

 oisaujfipfusifuspifaufofuoefk
 ```

+## Contributions
+Any contribution is welcome.
+Do not hesitate to contact the developer via E-Mail or to create an issue to discuss bugs or features.

 ## Resources that helped developing the plugin
 * [Gradle documentation: Writing Custom Plugins](https://docs.gradle.org/current/userguide/custom_plugins.html)
 * [Gradle documentation: The Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html)